fledge-iot/fledge-south-iec104/README.rst

 -----

-To build the iec104 plugin, once you are in the source tree of the plugin you need to run:
+To build the iec104 plugin, once you are in the plugin source tree you need to run:

 .. code-block:: console
   $ mkdir build